Size ranking: 20th

 Puppis has no stars labelled Alpha or Beta (and neither does Vela).
-When Lacaille divided up Argo Navis, he decided to reassign Greek letters to the stars, but he did so on the basis of the ship as a whole, as Bayer had done before him; Alpha and Beta were allocated to stars in the subdivision of Carina, and Gamma and Delta to stars in Vela.
+When Lacaille divided up Argo Navis, he decided to reassign Greek letters to the stars, but he did so on the basis of the ship as a whole, as Bayer had done before him; Alpha, Beta, and Epsilon were allocated to stars in the subdivision of Carina, and Gamma and Delta to stars in Vela.
 The brightest star in Puppis is in fact second-magnitude Zeta Puppis, called Naos from the Greek word for ‘ship’.

 Parts of two ancient Chinese constellations lay in present-day Puppis, although sources differ as to which stars were involved – as with many Chinese constellations, member stars were not always clearly identified, and in any case the stars recognized as belonging to a particular constellation could change over time.